FY 2015 Budget - Congressional Justification

 Neuroscience and Basic Behavioral Science

-The Division of Neuroscience and Basic Behavioral Science provides support for research in the areas of basic neuroscience, genetics, basic behavioral science, research training, resource development, technology development, drug discovery, and research dissemination.
-In cooperation with other NIMH programs and the wider research community, this program ensures that relevant basic scientific knowledge is generated and used to improve the diagnosis, treatment, and prevention of mental and behavioral disorders.
+The Division of Neuroscience and Basic Behavioral Science (DNBBS) provides support for research in the areas of basic neuroscience, genetics, basic behavioral science, research training, resource development, and drug discovery.
+In cooperation with other NIMH programs and the wider research community, this program ensures that relevant basic scientific knowledge is generated and used in pursuit of improved methods to the diagnose, treat, and prevent mental and behavioral disorders.

 Services and Intervention Research